-This resource center is updated on a weekly basis with the most current information.
+This resource center is updated on a regular basis – latest update August 12, 2020.

 Hanover Research is closely monitoring developments surrounding the Coronavirus Disease 2019 (COVID-19) and how it has and may continue to impact the higher education community.
 This resource center provides you with key facts, resources, and potential responses to this rapidly evolving situation.

 We have set up a dedicated COVID-19 support email (email@example.com) where you may ask any questions related to COVID-19.